-Borrowings.
-Included in borrowings were federal funds purchased, securities sold under repurchase agreements, advances from the FHLB and other borrowings of \$404.08 million, \$642.51 million and \$671.15 million at December 31, 2023, 2022 and 2021, respectively.
+Repurchase Agreements.
 Securities sold under repurchase agreements are generally with significant customers of the Company that require short-term liquidity for their funds for which we pledge certain securities that have a fair value equal to at least the amount of the short-term borrowing.
-The average balances of securities sold under repurchase agreements were \$568.21 million, \$674.23 million and \$535.07 million in 2023, 2022 and 2021, respectively.
-The average rates paid on securities sold under repurchase agreements were 2.84%, 0.31% and 0.06% for the years ended December 31, 2023, 2022 and 2021, respectively.
-The average rates paid on federal funds purchased and advances from the FHLB were \$81.26 million, \$127.87 million, and \$21.54 million in 2023, 2022 and 2021, respectively.
-The average rates paid on federal funds purchased and advances from the FHLB were 4.05%, 2.45% and 0.05% for the years ended December 31, 2023, 2022 and 2021, respectively.
-The weighted average interest rate on federal funds purchased, securities sold under repurchase agreements and advances from the FHLB was 3.27%, 1.96% and 0.06% at December 31, 2023, 2022 and 2021, respectively.
-The highest amount of federal funds purchased, securities sold under repurchase agreements and advances from the FHLB at any month-end during 2023, 2022 and 2021 was \$822.98 million, \$1.04 billion and \$674.88 million, respectively.
+The average balances of securities sold under repurchase agreements were \$173.07 million, \$568.21 million and \$674.23 million in 2024, 2023 and 2022, respectively.
+The average balances of securities sold under repurchase agreements has decreased from the prior year as customers have moved funds to IntraFi deposit accounts.
+The average rates paid on securities sold under repurchase agreements were 3.16%, 2.84% and 0.31% for the years ended December 31, 2024, 2023 and 2022, respectively.
+The weighted average interest rate on federal funds purchased, securities sold under repurchase agreements and advances from the FHLB was 2.01%, 3.27% and 1.96% at December 31, 2024, 2023 and 2022, respectively.
+The highest amount of federal funds purchased, securities sold under repurchase agreements and advances from the FHLB at any month-end during 2024, 2023 and 2022 was \$563.28 million, \$822.98 million and \$1.04 billion, respectively.